Everything to know going into this year's Super Bowl

 Getty Images

-Donna Kelce (C), mother of Philadelphia Eagles' Jason Kelce and Kansas City Chiefs' Travis Kelce speaks on stage during Super Bowl LVII Opening Night on February 06, 2023 in Phoenix, Arizona.
+Donna Kelce (center), mother of Philadelphia Eagles' Jason Kelce and Kansas City Chiefs' Travis Kelce, speaks on stage during Super Bowl LVII Opening Night on Monday in Phoenix.

 This game will be full of firsts, on and off the field.